Thotamounika/HPDF-Task1-TwitterApp/README.md

 # HPDF-Task1-TwitterApp
-Twitter App created as part of task-1
+Twitter clone App (only frontend) created as part of task-1

-Used NativeBase to design the following screensfrom the Twitter Android app (with no backend integration)
+Used NativeBase to design the following screens from the Twitter Android app (with no backend integration)

 1.Twitter timeline<br />
 2.Twitter profile menu <br />